About the four of us and our plans

 Most of his time is spent writing, route planning, and finding accommodation.
 So, if things go wrong, we know who to blame.

 His philosophical approach to life is a comedic glass-half-full, even if the glass had a chip in it and the handle was missing.
-He has the patience of a saint, which is very much needed when you marry a fiery Hungarian woman who waits for you to have your morning coffee before she starts bombarding you with ideas she had at 4 a.m. that morning.
+He has the patience of a saint, which is very much needed when you marry a fiery Hungarian woman who can’t wait for you to have your morning coffee before she starts bombarding you with ideas she had at 4 a.m. that morning.

 Rag has been riding motorcycles from an early age and has put many miles on the road.
 Yet, he still knows nothing about mechanics, so this adventure could be a real learning curve for him.